← Back to Hub

 Don't forget cooking oils and sauces.
 A tablespoon of olive oil adds about 120 calories and 14g of fat.
 Sauces, dressings, and butter add up quickly.

 Log everything, even the small stuff.
-That handful of almonds, the creamer in your coffee, the bite you took off your kid's plate — it all counts.
+That handful of almonds, the creamer in your coffee, the cheese you snacked on while making dinner — it all counts.

 Don't change how you eat.
 This is the most important tip.
-We need to see what you normally eat, not what you think you should eat.
+Your AI coach will use what you normally eat to recommend your phase — not what you think you should eat.
 Eat exactly as you usually would.

 Your 7-Day Plan